SixArm/sixarm_brew_install/README.md

 These are our team's [`brew install`](brew install) commands that we use to set up a typical MacBook macOS computer.

+If you're looking for a Brewfile, see our [Brewfile](https://github.com/sixarm/sixarm_brew_brewfile)

 ## Contents

 Simple scripts that install a lot of common software: